rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 } Claim;

 struct {
-  /* when all claims in the claimset are satisfied, claimset is satisfied */ Claim claimset<V>;
+  /* when all claims in the claimset are satisfied, the claimset */ */ is satisfied */
+  Claim claimset<V>;
   Role target_role;
 } PreAuthRoleEntry;